Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

 ```
 3. Include the script in the scenario or RMS
 4. Run the `main` function of the script in the scenario (it will run automatically in an RMS)
-5. When a game is played using the scenario or RMS, `#!java 13.750000` should be chatted to the screen, but `#!java 13` is shown instead
+5. When a game is played using the scenario or RMS, `#!cpp 13.750000` should be chatted to the screen, but `#!cpp 13` is shown instead

 ### 10. Cannot Declare Variables As A `#!cpp const` In Function Parameters

-Description: It is not possible to declare a function parameter as a `#!cpp const` even though it is used in the `#!java xsChatData` function in the official documentation.
+Description: It is not possible to declare a function parameter as a `#!cpp const` even though it is used in the `#!cpp xsChatData` function in the official documentation.

 Expected Behaviour: It should bee possible to declare function parameters as a `#!cpp const`